apollographql/federation/DEVELOPMENT.md

 ### Step 2: Bump the version

-To bump the version, use the `release:version-bump` npm script.
+To bump the version, use the `lerna version` command.

    __Option 1__: Bump all packages by the same version bump (e.g. `patch`, `minor`, `prerelease`, etc.).

    > __Note__: Be sure to replace `<version-bump>` in the following command with the appropriate [version bump keyword](https://github.com/lerna/lerna/tree/f6e7a13e60/commands/version#semver-bump)

    ```
-   npm run release:version-bump -- <version-bump>
+   npx lerna version <version-bump>
    ```

    __Option 2__: Be interactively prompted for each new version.